-This page provides information about the Primary Maternity Services Notice 2021 and related information.
+This page provides information about the Primary Maternity Services Notice 2021, the amendment made in 2022, and related information.
 It also includes information about making claims when primary maternity care provision is impacted by COVID-19.

 Primary Maternity Services Notice 2021